vmware-tanzu/tanzu-cli/cmd/plugin/builder/README.md

   tanzu builder plugin build --path ./cmd/plugin --version v0.0.2 --os-arch all --match foo
 ```

-The `tanzu builder plugin build` command provides a convenient way to create [plugin-group manifest file](#inventory-plugin-group-add) (`plugin_group_manifest.yaml`) which contains plugin-group metadata by providing `--plugin-scope-association-file` flag.
-The purpose of the plugin-group is to create a product release specific plugin-group that can be used by the users to easily install plugins for the specific product release.
-More details are provided in [inventory-plugin-group-add](#inventory-plugin-group-add) section.
+The `tanzu builder plugin build` command provides a convenient way to create a [plugin-group manifest file](#inventory-plugin-group-add) (`plugin_group_manifest.yaml`) containing plugin-group metadata by providing the `--plugin-scope-association-file` flag.
+The purpose of a plugin-group is to define a product-release-specific set of plugins for users to easily install plugins for the specific product release.
+More details are provided in the [inventory-plugin-group-add](#inventory-plugin-group-add) section.

-This is a convenient way to generate the plugin-group manifest file, however, if any external plugin or different version of the plugin needs to be included in the plugin-group manifest file, user need to manually create this file.
-When `--plugin-scope-association-file` flag is provided, the tooling will generate `plugin_group_manifest.yaml` file within the same binary artifacts directory.
+Using the `--plugin-scope-association-file` flag is a convenient way to generate a plugin-group manifest file consisting of the plugins built in the `artifacts` directory.
+However, if any external plugins or different versions of plugins need to be included in the plugin-group manifest file, the developer will need to manually create this file.
+When the `--plugin-scope-association-file` flag is provided, the tooling will generate the `plugin_group_manifest.yaml` file within the same binary artifacts directory.

-Below is the sample `plugin-scope-association.yaml`:
+Below is a sample `plugin-scope-association.yaml`:

 ```yaml
 plugins: